Brazil: Mexico dragging feet on Odebrecht corruption scandal

 The Mexican federal Attorney General’s Office did not respond to multiple requests for comment.

+In late 2016, Odebrecht and Braskem, a petrochemical subsidiary, reached an agreement with American, Brazilian and Swiss justice officials to pay $3.5 billion in penalties in what the U.S. Department of Justice called “the largest foreign bribery case in history.”

-Odebrecht has said it paid $10.5 million to officials at Mexico’s state-run oil company, Petroleos Mexicanos, or Pemex, between 2010 and 2014.
+As part of that, Odebrecht divulged details on bribes across several countries.
+It said it paid $10.5 million to officials at Mexico’s state-run oil company, Petroleos Mexicanos, or Pemex, between 2010 and 2014.

 The following year the scandal erupted in Mexico with the emergence of a series of videos of testimony from former Odebrecht executives, including the ex-director of Odebrecht Mexico, Luis de Meneses, directly implicating Pemex’s former chief, Emilio Lozoya.